-National Express have several coach services that visit Helston, which is now accessible by many towns and cities along the south coast: from Eastbourne, Brighton, Portsmouth, Southampton, Bournemouth, Weymouth, Exeter, Plymouth, Newquay, St. Austell, Truro Falmouth, St. Ives and places in between.
+National Express have several coach services that visit Helston, which is now accessible from many towns and cities along the south coast: Eastbourne, Brighton, Portsmouth, Southampton, Bournemouth, Weymouth, Exeter, Plymouth, Newquay, St. Austell, Truro Falmouth, St. Ives and places in between.
 Another service goes to Helston on the way between Heathrow and Penzance, visiting Reading on the way; and another goes from Yorkshire, visiting Halifax, Bradford, Leeds, Sheffield, Chesterfield, Derby, Birmingham, Bristol and Taunton.

 It is not quick and you may have to change buses, but if you like coaches the journey is possible.
-You can book seats online.
-Click the National Express name to go to their web site.

 Accommodation near the show